Q. Why Should I use a Loss Assessor to handle my claim?

 A Loss Adjuster is a claims professional employed by your insurance company to investigate the claim, scrutinise the policy conditions and to adjust the claim pay-out in line with policy cover.
 The loss adjuster is paid by the insurance company and therefore works in the interests of the insurance company to minimise their losses.

-A Loss Assessor works exclusively on behalf of “the policyholder”, Loss assessors are experts in compiling, formulating and negotiating insurance claims.
-Loss assessors are experts in navigating the claims process and protecting the “policyholders” interest.
+A Loss Assessor works on behalf of “the policyholder” and we are experts in compiling, formulating and negotiating insurance claims.
+We specialise in navigating the claims process, protecting the “policyholders” interest and ensuring that policy holders receive the best possible settlement terms.
+A public loss assessor must be regulated by the central bank.

 Q. When should I appoint a Loss Assessor?